How to Control Oily Skin: 7 Expert Tips

 Understanding Oily Skin

-7 Expert Tips for Balancing Oily Skin
+5 Expert Tips for Balancing Oily Skin

-These proven strategies will help you take control of excess oil without overdrying your skin.
+These strategies will help you take control of excess oil without overdrying your skin.
 Each tip builds on the others, creating a comprehensive approach to managing your oily complexion.

 1. Gentle Cleansing Techniques